AdventureBear/trot/README.md

 * Keep this list updated

 ## Change Log
+v1.0.0
+* Properly created a shell script that can run from command line

 v0.0.4 & v0.0.5
 * Added folder flag ```-f```.
 Default will write into current folder, otherwise will create new directory if it does not exist
 * Updated entry file name from app.js to trot.js